Theatre, dance, music, spoken word and visual arts in outdoor and unusual spaces, created and performed by local and visiting artists and companies.

 Also at St Swithun's will be singer songwriter Shiraz Hempstock, and poet, writer and performer, Suz Winspear, who was Worcestershire Poet Laureate 2016-17.
 She'll bring a range of poets to perform during the afternoon, presenting poetry in new and unexpected ways, and maybe helping visitors to find the poet within themselves.

-Watch Out Worcester is produced by Dancefest in collaboration with Worcestershire partners including Jumpstart, The Hive, Three Choirs Festival, University of Worcester, Severn Arts, Vamos Theatre, Worcester City Art Gallery and Museum, Worcester Arts Workshop, Worcestershire Arts Partnership, Worcestershire Litfest & Fringe.
+Watch Out Worcester is produced by Dancefest in collaboration with Worcestershire partners including Jumpstart (part of Worcestershire Arts Partnership), The Hive, Three Choirs Festival, University of Worcester, Churches Conservation Trust, Severn Arts, Vamos Theatre, Worcester City Art Gallery and Museum, Worcester Arts Workshop, Worcestershire Litfest & Fringe.